-Dr. Lori Brandt Hale is Professor and Chair of the Department of Religion and Philosophy at Augsburg University in Minneapolis, MN.
-She is the Vice President of the International Bonhoeffer Society – English Language Section and a Westar Institute Scholar.
+Dr. Lori Brandt Hale is Professor of Religion in Department of Religion and Philosophy at Augsburg University in Minneapolis, MN.
+She is the President of the International Bonhoeffer Society – English Language Section and a Westar Institute Scholar.
 Brandt Hale is co-editor of and contributor to Dietrich Bonhoeffer, Theology, and Political Resistance (June 2020), the second volume in a new series on faith and political theology by Lexington Books.
 Her chapter in this book, a constructive read of Bonhoeffer’s work, is titled, “The Interfaith Imperative: How Bonhoeffer Compels Interfaith Action.”
 She is also the co-author of Bonhoeffer for Armchair Theologians (Westminster John Knox, 2009) and has written numerous articles and book chapters on Bonhoeffer’s political resistance, understanding of vocation, and relevance in contemporary times – including the now perennial question, “Is this a Bonhoeffer moment?”

 Dr. H. Gaylon Barker, who previously served as president of the International Bonhoeffer Society—English Language Section, is Adj.
 Associate Professor of Theology and Religious Studies at Molloy University, Rockville Centre, NY.
 Barker is the co-editor of Theological Education at Finkenwalde, 1935-37, volume 14 of DBWE and author of The Cross of Reality: Luther’s theologia crucis and Bonhoeffer’s Christology (Fortress Press, 2015).
 He has also contributed to and/or edited a number of publications for congregational life and on Dietrich Bonhoeffer’s theology.
 He is an ordained minister of the Evangelical Lutheran Church in America.